-Oilfield and natural gas operations in northeastern BC and Alberta run in conditions that break standard office equipment fast: extreme cold, vibration, dust, humidity, and remote locations with limited internet access.
-IT deployments for these environments require different hardware, different connectivity strategies, and service approaches that do not assume same-day on-site support.
+Oilfield and natural gas operations in northeastern BC and Alberta run in conditions that destroy standard office equipment quickly: temperatures from -40°C to +40°C, diesel vibration, dust and humidity, and remote locations measured in hours from the nearest population centre.
+IT deployments for these environments require different hardware specifications, different connectivity approaches, and support models that explicitly do not assume same-day on-site availability.

 Why Standard Office IT Fails in the Field

-Vibration from heavy equipment, diesel generators, and vehicle transport shortens the lifespan of spinning-disk hard drives to months rather than years.
-All field equipment should use solid-state storage.
-Fanless designs eliminate another failure point in dusty environments.
+Vibration.
+Heavy equipment, diesel generators, and vehicle transport on bush roads create constant vibration.
+Spinning-disk hard drives exposed to this environment fail in months rather than years.
+All field equipment should use solid-state storage exclusively.
+SSD failure rates in vibration environments are dramatically lower.

-For field laptops and tablets, look for MIL-STD-810H certified devices rated for temperature extremes, shock, vibration, and humidity.
-Panasonic Toughbook, Dell Latitude Rugged, and Getac are the three primary enterprise-grade rugged lines with Canadian reseller support.
+Laptops and tablets: MIL-STD-810H certified devices rated for temperature extremes, shock, vibration, and humidity.
+The three primary enterprise-grade lines with Canadian distribution are:

 Connectivity at Remote Sites